Ekphrasis: The Argonautica

 The description of the cloak provides many examples of ekphrasis, and not only is modeled on Homer's writing, but alludes to several occurrences in Homer's epics the Iliad and the Odyssey.
 Jason's cloak can be examined in many ways.
 The way the cloak's events are described is similar to the catalogue of Women that Odysseus encounters on his trip to the Underworld.

 The cloak and its depicted events lend more to the story than a simple description; in true ekphrasis fashion it not only compares Jason to future heroes such as Achilles and Odysseus, but also provides a type of foreshadowing.
 Jason, by donning the cloak, can be seen as a figure who would rather resort to coercion, making him a parallel to Odysseus, who uses schemes and lies to complete his voyage back to Ithaca.

 Jason also bears similarities to Achilles: by donning the cloak, Jason is represented as an Achillean heroic figure due to the comparisons made between his cloak and the shield of Achilles.
 He also takes up a spear given to him by Atalanta, not as an afterthought, but due to his heroic nature and the comparison between himself and Achilles.

 While Jason only wears the cloak while going to meet with Hypsipyle, it foreshadows the changes that Jason will potentially undergo during his adventure.
 Through the telling of the scenes on the cloak, Apollonios relates the scenes on the cloak as virtues and morals that should be upheld by the Roman people, and that Jason should learn to live by.
 Such virtues include the piety represented by the Cyclops during the forging of Zeus' thunderbolts.
 This is also reminiscent of the scene in the Iliad when Thetis goes to see Hephaestus, and requisitions him to create a new set of armor for her son Achilles.
 Before he began creating the shield and armor, Hephaestus was forging 20 golden tripods for his own hall, and in the scene on Jason's cloak we see the Cyclops performing the last step of creating the thunderbolts for Zeus.

 Roman literature

 The Aeneid

-The Aeneid is an epic that was written by Virgil during the reign of Augustus, the first Emperor of Rome.
-While the epic itself mimics Homer's works, it can be seen as propaganda for Augustus and the new Roman empire.
+In Virgil's Aeneid, the mother of Aeneas convinces her husband to make a set of armor for her son.
+This scene is almost identical to the one in the Illiad where Thetis asks Hephaestus to create new weapons and armor for her son Achilles.
 The shield of Aeneas is described in book eight, from lines 629–719.
-This shield was given to him by his mother, Venus, after she asked her husband Vulcan to create it.
-This scene is almost identical to Thetis, the mother of Achilles, asking Hephaestus to create her son new weapons and armor for the battle of Troy.

 The difference in the descriptions of the two shields are easily discernible; the shield of Achilles depicts many subjects, whereas the shield made for Aeneas depicts the future that Rome will have, containing propaganda in favor of the Emperor Augustus.
-Much like other ekphrastic poetry, it depicts a clear catalogue of events:
+Several key moments in Roman history are depicted on the shield: